 Education and experience are the two main sources of human capital that influence productivity and earnings.
 Experience is highly correlated with age.
 Although experience is more relevant to understanding earnings, we focus in this section on age-wage differentials for comparability with earlier studies.
-Figures 2a and 2b report the unadjusted and adjusted wage differentials between men aged 46-55 and men of other age groups.16 The adjusted wage gaps are calculated by regressing log wages on a set of age dummies.
+Figures 2a and 2b report the unadjusted and adjusted wage differentials between men age 46-55 and men of other age groups.
+The adjusted wage gaps are calculated by regressing log wages on a set of age dummies.
 The regression also controls for education using dummies for the five education categories.
-Men aged 46-55 are chosen as the reference group, since they usually have higher earnings than other age groups.
-Both figures show
+Men age 46-55 are chosen as the reference group since they usually have higher earnings than other age groups.
+Both figures show a substantial expansion in the wage gap between younger workers (especially those aged 16-25 and 26-35) and older workers between 1980 and 1995.
+This finding accords with other studies such as Morissette (2002), Beaudry and Green (2000), and Picot (1998) who also found that returns to age/experience grew significantly over the period 1980-1995.